yschen25/Build_Website_Practice_2/README.md

 <br/>

 ## References
-It's take a [template](https://livedemo00.template-help.com/wt_58200/) for template to practice
+It's take this [website](https://livedemo00.template-help.com/wt_58200/) for template to practice.